Free COVID-19 testing in the Valley this week

-The Central Shenandoah district will hold several free COVID-19 testing events in and around the Valley this week.
+The Central Shenandoah district will hold three free COVID-19 testing events in and around the Valley this week.

 All testing events are limited to those who are experiencing symptoms of COVID-19 and/or are a close contact to a known COVID-19 case.

-On Tuesday, testing will be held from 9 a.m. to noon at Gypsy Hill Park in Staunton.
+On Tuesday, testing will be held from 9 a.m. to noon at Augusta Health Primary Care in Lexington.
 No appointment or insurance is needed.
-For questions on Tuesday's testing in Staunton, call (540) 332-7830.
+For questions on Tuesday's testing in Lexington, call (540) 463-3185.

-On Wednesday, testing will be held in Crimora from 9 a.m. to noon at the Crimora Community Center.
-No appointment or insurance is needed.
+On Wednesday, testing will be held in Stuarts Draft from 9 a.m. to noon at the Stuarts Draft Park at the Pool House.

-On Thursday, testing will be held in Buena Vista from 7:30 a.m. to 10:30 a.m. at the Rockbridge Regional Communication Center.
 No appointment or insurance is needed.

 Those attending are asked to wear a mask, put at least 6 feet of distance between themselves and others, and tell the healthcare provider if they are having symptoms of COVID-19.